hashicorp/terraform-website/content/source/docs/cloud/workspaces/creating.html.md

 1. On the third screen, enter a name for the workspace.
 This defaults to the repository name, if applicable.
 The name must be unique within the organization, and can include letters, numbers, dashes (`-`), and underscores (`_`).
 See also our [advice for useful workspace names](./naming.html).

 1. Optionally, click the "Advanced options" link on the third screen to configure some additional version control settings.
 (These settings not shown if you chose "No VCS connection".)
-For information about these settings, see their descriptions on the [VCS Connections](./vcs.html) and [Settings](./settings.html) pages:
+For information about these settings, see:
     - [Terraform Working Directory][workdir]
     - [Automatic Run Triggering][trigger]
     - [VCS branch][branch]